Isaac Quaynor

-Isaac Quaynor (born 15 January 2000) is a professional Australian rules footballer of Ghanaian descent who plays for the Collingwood Football Club in the Australian Football League (AFL).
+Isaac Quaynor (born 15 January 2000) is a professional Australian rules footballer who plays for the Collingwood Football Club in the Australian Football League (AFL).

 Early life

 Quaynor participated in the Auskick program at Doncaster East.
 He went to Doncaster Gardens Primary School.

 He first played junior football with the Beverley Hills Junior Football Club where he came to know future Collingwood teammate Tom Phillips.
 He then joined Oakleigh Chargers, where he was coached by Anthony Phillips, Tom's father.
 Quaynor also played junior football for the Templestowe Football Club and for Bulleen-Templestowe Junior Football Club in the Yarra Junior Football League.
 In 2018, Quaynor was runner-up for Oakleigh Chargers best and fairest award, which was won by Jack Ross.
 He represented Vic Metro at the 2018 AFL Under 18 Championships and was selected for the All-Australian team, despite missing the match against Vic County due to a rib fracture.
 Quaynor played 10 games for Collingwood's Victorian Football League before his AFL debut, averaging 19.1 disposals and 3.6 tackles.